How to Improve Project Prioritization

 • Is there a sunset clause in place?

-Prioritizing the project portfolio is an opportunity to deliver better projects and become more focused.
+Prioritizing the project portfolio management process is an opportunity to deliver better projects and become more focused.

 As Steve Jobs said: